-Prerequisite: Geophysical Science and must have completed, or be concurrently taking, Algebra I This college prep course will cover the origin, structure, functions and distribution of organisms.
-Classroom activities will provide an opportunity to acquire an understanding of our environment, problem-solving techniques, and laboratory skills and technology integration. biochemistry, cells, genetics, environment, and human body systems will be emphasized.
+Prerequisite: Geophysical Science and must have completed, or be concurrently taking, Algebra I

+This college prep course will cover the origin, structure, functions and distribution of organisms.
+Classroom and laboratory activities will provide an opportunity to acquire an understanding of our environment, problem-solving techniques, and laboratory skills and technology integration.
+The areas of biochemistry, cells, genetics, environment, and human body systems will be emphasized.
+Students will be required to take the New Jersey Biology End of Course Assessment in May.